 - Using a ½” seam allowance, stitch across the top and bottom.

 - Using an approximate ¾” seam allowance, stitch along both sides.
 The seam allowance should be set to run right along the zipper stops, which on the standard zipper we used was indeed ¾”.

 - To make sure the pocket turns and presses nice and flat with super sharp edges, you will trim and grade the seam allowances rather close.
 Since aprons are meant to be laundered often, this could lead to a fraying that can open a hole in your seam.
-To help prevent this, add a drop of Fray Check Seam Sealant to all four corners…
+To help prevent this, add a drop of seam sealant to all four corners…

 - … and across both ends of the zipper.